mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/system-actors.md

     <tr>
       <td>National Pilgrimage Authority</td>
-      <td>Organiation that manages the application of a Pilgrim as they apply to make piligrime to a pilgrimage host country.
-Responsilbe for providing a Piligrim with a Piligrimage Registration Number and assessing health status of Pilgrim before approval is granted by the Piligrimge Host Country.
+      <td>Organization that manages the application of a Pilgrim as they apply to make pilgrim to a pilgrimage host country.
+Responsible for providing a Pilgrim with a Pilgrimage Registration Number and assessing health status of Pilgrim before approval is granted by the Pilgrimage Host Country.

 Optionally responsible for ensuring consent in case of "break the glass" scenario when a Pilgrim is not able to provide explicit consent in an emergency care setting due to, for example, unconsciousness.
-In this case, the National Piligrimage Auhtority should collect consent from the Pilgrim for potential future "break the glass scenrario", associate a Piligrimage Registration Number to a patient summary document, and provide access means to the Host Country HIE to the patient summary document by association to the Pilgrimage Registration Number</td>
+In this case, the National Pilgrimage Authority should collect consent from the Pilgrim for potential future "break the glass scenario", associate a Pilgrimage Registration Number to a patient summary document, and provide access means to the Host Country HIE to the patient summary document by association to the Pilgrimage Registration Number</td>
       <td>Pilgrimage Authority</td>
       <td></td>
     </tr>